 How is Hail Created?

 Hail is created when strong upward dry winds push moisture high into the atmosphere, rapidly freezing the water droplets.
 Once the weight of the ice becomes too heavy for the draft to carry, the ice falls to the ground in the form of hail.

 Keep your eye on local weather reports, as the forecast is subject to change.
 Not all of Dallas Fort Worth will receive hail, but all types of severe weather are a possibility this evening.

 As all native Texans know, “If you don’t like the weather, just wait a few minutes.”

 Need an Injury Lawyer?

 We are prepared to fight for justice and compensation for the pain you have suffered.
-After more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+After more than 30 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of Dallas car accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you have sustained injuries because of a car wreck which was not your fault, contact us now for a free and confidential case review.
 Fill out our form online, or call 214-526-7900, and we will get you on the road to recovery.